soniccol/soniccol.github.io/index.md

 ## 2019/07/29-08/02 ##
 * Blockchain theory review.
 * Introduced with a universal db tool called DBeaver: https://dbeaver.io
+* Use of sql server partition table to improve record counting performance and verified with actual data.
 * How to solve SQL Error [468] [S0009].
 The solutions are in simplified Chinese: https://bbs.csdn.net/topics/100036645
 * Line developer meetup, learned a lot of things about architecture.
 * Byzantine Lab meeting, learned some concept of Tangerine network.